MadMax1960/Femc-Reloaded-Project/README.md

 ## Copyright TLDR;

-This project is under a license that lets you freely yoink and edit submitted assets at will so long as you credit this page.
-Do not sell your edited/ yoinked assets.
+This project is under a license that lets you freely yoink and edit assets at will as long as you credit this page, don't sell your edited/yoinked assets, and publish them under this same license.
 There is one exception when it comes to monetizing: If you are an artist contributing original assets, the license allows for selling *your own* original art.

 ## IMPORTANT: Copyright and License